alexzhangs/aws-cfn-vpn/README.md

     "SSMAdminEmail=<admin@vpn.yourdomain.com>"
     ```

-    Change any other settings as you want.
+    Change any other settings as you wish.

 1. Create the manager stack.